feuler/gh200-pytorch/README.md

 (wip - work in progress)

-Patch files for to enable uvm (unified virtual memory) in pytorch.
+Patch files to use uvm (unified virtual memory) in pytorch.
 Torch based applications can run with the PYTORCH_CUDA_ALLOC_CONF parameter below to use the GH200 unified CUDA memory.

 Original patch source (working for pytorch versions <= 2.2.2): https://github.com/pytorch/pytorch/compare/main...0x804d8000:pytorch:uvm